Five Tips to Efficiently Remove Limescale from the Toilet

 When a toilet isn’t clean, it has a yellow or brown coloring.
-It could even have crust.
+It could even have limescale.
 This is caused by the accumulation of calcium and other minerals found in the water supply, as well as bacteria and germs.

-Solutions to remove toilet limescale
+Solutions to efficiently remove limescale from the toilet

 1. White vinegar and lemon